 since these do provide good results for capturing your voice.

-I personally recommend getting these Sony headphones since they're budget-friendly and was recommended to me when I was doing a non-profit public radio at my school, both for playing music and for hearing yourself while you speak:
+I recommend getting these Sony headphones.
+They're budget-friendly and recommended to me when I was doing a non-profit public radio at my school, both for playing music and for hearing yourself as you speak:

-As for the appropriate space for recording, find a closet, bathroom if it doesn't echo, or just about any space that doesn't echo when you speak.
+As for the appropriate space for recording, find a closet or bathroom if it doesn’t echo or just about any space that doesn’t echo when you speak.

-You may or may not need to buy curtains to dampen the echo even further depending on the space you're given but it's too early in the process for your future career to worry about that or soundproofing a room (unless necessary).
+You may or may not need to buy curtains to dampen the echo further, depending on the space given.
+But it’s too early in the process for your future career to worry about that or soundproofing a room (unless necessary).

 2. Getting Comfortable Hearing Your Own Voice & Other Methods

 "Oh god!
 Is that really what I sound like when I speak??
 Why do I sound so weird [and terrible]?!"

 This is probably the most common reaction you will get when you first start doing this, and that is perfectly fine.